Frequently Asked Questions

 No. You may start a business using your own capital to lend to others, so long as you don’t take deposits from the public.
 In this case, you would not require a license from the Central Bank.
 But you must ensure that you do not use the protected words, ‘’bank’’, ‘’finance’’ or ‘’microfinance.’’
-However, it is worth noting that under the Microfinance Act, the Minister for Finance has the power to prescribe regulations applicable to credit only microfinance institutions.
+However, it is worth noting that under the Microfinance Act, the Cabinet Secretary to the National Treasury has the power to prescribe regulations applicable to credit only microfinance institutions.

 The Central Bank does not regulate pyramid or ponzi schemes and cannot therefore compensate you for your lost funds.
-Depositors in institutions regulated by the Central Bank are protected by the Deposit Protection Fund (DPF).
-In the event of collapse of a regulated institution, DPF pays each depositor a maximum of KShs.
+Depositors in institutions regulated by the Central Bank are protected by the Kenya Deposit Insurance Corporation (KDIC).
+In the event of collapse of a regulated institution, KDIC pays each depositor a maximum of Kshs.
 100,000.
 It is therefore important to ensure before you place your funds in any institution or scheme, that it is regulated.
 Lists of the institutions licensed and regulated by the CBK are available in the CBK website, www.centralbank.go.ke.
 Remember, “if the deal is too good to be true, it probably is’’.